Skip to content

 – Regularly back up important data to protect against data loss due to viruses or other issues.

-For example, a user reports that during booting into workbench, they saw the message “Battery backed up clock not found” on their Amiga 500.
+For instance, a user reports that during booting into workbench, they saw the message “Battery backed up clock not found” on their Amiga 500.
+Another user asks about an “Internal clock not functioning” error they encountered.

 Viruses designed to target Commodore Amiga machines were a common problem back in time, but there were ways to protect against them.
 By being careful about what software was installed and using virus scanners and removal tools, it was possible to keep the computer safe from viruses.